Effective Date: May 1, 2015

 Confidential Personal Information is not required to establish prepaid wireless service.
 However, you are encouraged to provide valid information such as name and address when establishing an account so that we may serve you better in the future.
 In absence of verifiable and valid Confidential Personal Information, you may have access only to limited Account Information and may not be able to receive call detail information.

-When you visit U.S. Cellular through one of our websites or online services, we automatically collect certain information such as your domain type, your IP address, and your clickstream information to gauge the effectiveness of our websites, improve our online operations, enhance your online experience with customized content, and focus our marketing efforts to better meet the needs of our customers.
+When you visit U.S. Cellular through one of its websites or online services, certain information is collected such as your domain type, your IP address, and your clickstream information to gauge the effectiveness of its websites, improve our online operations, enhance your online experience with customized content, and focus our marketing efforts to better meet the needs of our customers.
 Clickstream information is the recording of the parts of the screen you clicked on while web browsing or using another software application.

 We may use technologies such as cookies, web beacons, and similar technologies to collect, store and read information on your computer or mobile browser when you visit one of our websites.
 Cookies are small chunks of data created by a web server, delivered through a web browser, and stored on your computer or mobile device.
 They provide a means for mobile applications or websites that you use or visit to keep track of your usage patterns and preferences, as well as identify you as a return visitor.
 Cookies make the personalization of your mobile application and web experiences possible so that you do not need to re-enter your information from scratch upon each visit to a given website.
 Web beacons consist of a small string of software code on your browser that works with cookies to monitor website usage and can be used to personalize online advertising.